BootcampersCollective/Coders-Workshop/topics.md

 - reverse array in place, etc

 ### Using RegEx
-- can be very helpful for coders outside of solving algorithms
+- can be very helpful for coders outside of solving algorithms, e.g. refactoring code
 - can also make quick work of some algorithms, e.g. Andy's solution to parens problem

 ### Algorithms/problems